kristenfoshay/Console-Log-Blog/README.md

 # A Console Log Blog

 A full-stack blog application built with Next.js (React), TypeScript, Tailwind CSS, and MongoDB.
+This project is built off/adapted from https://github.com/kristenfoshay/Blog-Platform and is still in progress.

 ## Features: